 About our Infrastructure-as-a-Service offering

 As an IaaS provider, Worldstream has as many as twelve IT solutions and offers dedicated servers.
 The entire service offering is fully customizable.
 Currently, its own state-of-the-art data centers houses more than 15,000 dedicated servers in Naaldwijk.
-Worldstream also boasts a worldwide network with a gigantic bandwidth capacity of no less than 10 Tbit/s.
-Where the maximum network utilization is only 45 percent, to provide customers with optimal scalability and protection for their IT infrastructures.
+Worldstream also boasts a worldwide network backbone, where the maximum network utilization is only 45 percent, to provide customers with optimal scalability and protection for their IT infrastructures.

 Worldstream's services are aimed at providing customized advice in order to determine which components are required to realize the objectives of organizations.
 As we believe that every organization is unique and has different needs.

 We have 15 years of knowledge of and experience with data centers, servers and network management.
 The result is more than 15,000 dedicated servers distributed across two of our own data centers through sister company Greenhouse Datacenters.
 In addition, Worldstream uses locations in Frankfurt and Amsterdam.
 High-quality IT infrastructure that is flexible and affordable.
 Underlined by a Net Promoter Score of 74 (NPS/US) and satisfaction rating of no less than 9.6.
 These services, as the name suggests, are built on an "as-a-Service" model.
 We offer storage solutions such as Block Storage and